Alps Hiking: Switzerland, Italy & France

 - Average daytime temperatures range from the mid-50s to mid-70s Fahrenheit, depending on elevation.

-- Temperatures in some cities and towns at lower elevations on tour may reach the 80s Fahrenheit
+- Temperatures in some cities and towns at lower elevations on tour may reach the 80s Fahrenheit.

 - Evening temperatures can drop significantly, especially at higher altitudes, so it's essential to pack warm layers.